-There are quite a few ways to capture the screen in VB6.
+There are multiple ways to capture the screen in VB6.
 I recommend the following method for several reasons:

 - It’s reliable.
-These APIs offer consistent results (unlike some others).
+These APIs offer consistent results across all modern Windows versions.

 - It’s simple.
 Each API call serves a logical purpose, and I’ve detailed those below.